 Knitting has been around for centuries, but it’s the perfect way to make customised clothes, scarves, gloves and other accessories like bags and ties at a great price.
-You’ll find plenty of unique knitting patterns via sites like Pinterest as well as multi-coloured yarns from knitting and craft shops, so it’s well worth giving this ever-popular craft a try.
+If you would like to create a special custom ties you might want to check MyCustonNeckTies website.
+You’ll find plenty of unique knitting patterns via sites like Pinterest as well as multi-coloured yarns from knitting and craft shops, Shoppok it’s a great option for crafts stuff, so it’s well worth giving this ever-popular craft a try.
 It won’t take you long to get the hang of it and once you get your confidence you can experiment with different stitches.

 Got an old jewellery box you want to bring to life?
 Perhaps you’ve a table that can do with a new lease of life?
 Whatever the case, decoupage will help you upcycle old furniture and knick knacks in an inexpensive and fun way.
 It might sound complicated but it’s simply the art of covering objects in layers of thin paper and varnish to create a painted-on effect.
 Each item you decorate is sure to be unique and you can keep changing the paper you use depending on your tastes.